 I embrace robust communication standards, so that clients are never left wondering about the status of projects.
-The majority of communication is accomplished well via email or collaboration software, such as Basecamp.
+The majority of communication is accomplished well via collaboration software, such as Basecamp, or by email.

 I’m a thinker and I love working with clients who think for themselves and don’t blindly follow the herd.